katiepeters/hiring-test/README.md

 ## Summary

-Create an app that loads buildings and its sensor readings into and Overview Page.
-Please read full description before beginning.
+Create an app that loads and displays carbon intensity data from National Grid ESO's carbon intensity API.
+Please read the full the description before beginning.

 ## Detailed Requirements

-Broken down into Required General / Functionality, Bonus, and Allowances
+Broken down into Required General, Required Functionality, Bonus, and Allowances

 ### Required General